nupoorsharma/api-utils/README.md

 # api-utils
 This repo contains two utilities to quick start your experience with the MetaMind vision api.
 These utilities are:

-- `jwt.sh`: a shell script which simplifies the configuration of your private key.
+- `jwt.sh`: a shell script to generate an access token.

 - `slurp.sh`: a shell script which simplifies the process of uploading bulk images to the MetaMind vision api.